|Arson||Wilfully and unlawfully destroying or damaging property by fire or explosion.|

-Verified offences is used prior to July 2017.
+Verified offences was used prior to July 2017.

-Verified offences excludes offences against public order, such as disorderly conduct and offences against the Firearms Act 1973, Liquor Licensing Act 1988 and a number of other offences against the statute laws of this State and the Commonwealth.
+Verified offences exclude offences against public order, such as disorderly conduct, and offences against the Firearms Act 1973, Liquor Licensing Act 1988, and a number of other offences against the statute laws of this State and the Commonwealth.